daniele47/MIRROR-dotfiles-rust/README.md

 1. No `unwraps` in the code, use explicit `assertions` to validate invariants
 2. Do `tests` only for important and complex functions that are hard to get right
 3. Make sure tests `always cleanup resources` even on panic
+4. Make sure there are no weird debug print ever left in code, except if meant as part of the cli

+## ideas

+- logs for every operation?
+    - I could have them shoved into .logs dir, and one file x command run with timestamp so can be easily ordered
+    - Or they might just be for dangerous operations, aka probably only for all fs operations
+    - I could even log crashes potentially?

 ## todo